 First of all, the bike routes in Missoula are pretty expansive and versatile, with plenty of options for getting around both within and beyond Downtown.

 Still, if you’re going to be traveling throughout the city, you’ll probably want to have some idea about its crime rate.

 Let’s get this out of the way right off the bat, Missoula has a pretty high crime rate…

-According to NeighborhoodScout, Missoula has a crime score of 3.
-(Keep in mind, this is out of a possible 100) So yeah, it’s not great…
+According to NeighborhoodScout, Missoula has a crime score of 6 out of 100.
+It’s definitely not ideal, but it’s actually been improving.

-Still, it’s possible to live in a high crime area and not experience any personal harm.
+It’s possible to live in a high-crime area and not experience any personal harm.
 Overall, violent crime only accounts for 9% of total incidents in Missoula.